Business Administration Apprenticeships

 People of all ages and educational backgrounds can undertake business administration apprenticeships, but there are some restrictions, the most important of which are:

-• The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.
+- The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.
 The training therefore needs to be materially different from any prior qualification or previous apprenticeship.

-• The apprenticeship must align with the skills needs of the apprentice’s role.
+- The apprenticeship must align with the skills needs of the apprentice’s role.

-• The apprentice must be employed, usually for 30+ hours a week, and work more than 50% of their time in England.
+- The apprentice must be employed, usually for 30+ hours a week, and work more than 50% of their time in England.

-• All apprenticeships must take at least 12 months with apprentices spending a minimum of 6 hours per week in off-the-job training.
+- All apprenticeships must take at least 12 months with apprentices spending a minimum of 6 hours per week in off-the-job training.
 All Damar apprenticeships plan for more than the legal minimum.

 Employer partners and apprentices are supported throughout the apprenticeship.
-The apprentice has a dedicated coach who provides 1:1 support, alongside the group coaching sessions and apprentice forums where they can engage with other appentices on the same programme.
+The apprentice has a dedicated coach who provides 1:1 support, alongside the group coaching sessions and apprentice forums where they can engage with other apprentices on the same programme.
 Review meetings with the apprentice, line manager and coach are held every 12 weeks.
-All of our employers also have a business development manager/executive they can contact at any time.

 All business administration apprenticeships embed the functional use of maths and English as well as personal development topics in areas such as equality and diversity and British Values.
-Apprentices unable to evidence maths and English at GCSE level 4 or above may need to take functional skills exams as part of the apprenticeship.
+Apprentices unable to evidence maths and English at GCSE grade 4 or above may need to take functional skills exams as part of the apprenticeship.
 Additional training is provided if necessary.

-• A 50question multiple choice knowledge test.
+- A 50–question multiple choice knowledge test.
 This element must be passed before the other elements

-• A structured interview with the independent end-point assessorbased on the apprentice’s portfolio of evidence (30-45 minutes)
+- A structured interview with the independent end-point assessor, based on the apprentice’s portfolio of evidence (30-45 minutes)

-• presentation, given to the independent end-point assessor, on a project the apprentice has completed at work which must be based on a process they have improved.
+- A presentation, given to the independent end-point assessor, on a project the apprentice has completed at work which must be based on a process they have improved.
 (10-15 minutes for the presentation followed by 10-15 minutes Q&A).

 There is a wide range of progression routes from the business administration apprenticeships.
 Our apprentices regularly progress to the paralegal apprenticeship (from the legal administrator pathway), to the team leader or supervisor apprenticeship and to accountancy apprenticeships.
 Progression to the data protection and information governance practitioner apprenticeship is also possible.
 Subsequent career and educational progression options include to professional qualifications such as solicitor and Chartered Manager (via degree level apprenticeships).